Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

 1. date: This column represents the dates present in May, June and July.
 2. mmm yy: This column represents the date in the format of mmm yy (monthname year).
 3. week no: This column represents the unique week number for that particular date.
-4. day_type: This column represents whether the given day is Weekend or Weekeday.
+4. day_type: This column represents whether the given day is Weekend or Weekday.